geospatialeco/GEARS/Intro_RS_Lab5.md

 Open you script from last week's lab.
 If you did not save it, repeat the steps from [Lab 4](https://github.com/geospatialeco/GEARS/blob/master/Intro_RS_Lab4.md) and be sure to save it this time.

-I have provided the full code below, but ember that you need to manually collect the training data and assign landcover properties.
+I have provided the full code below, but remember that you need to manually collect the training data and assign landcover properties.

 ```JavaScript
 //Filter image collection for time window, spatial location, and cloud cover